benjaminpreiss/git-vault/README.md

 ## Testing with Docker

 git-vault includes a comprehensive Docker testing environment for safe testing and development.
+All test files are organized in the `test/` directory.

 ### Quick Test